AFM-analysis/nanite/docs/sec_develop.rst

   is discouraged.
 The same is true for the ``model`` function, which defaults to :func:`nanite.model.residuals.model_direction_agnostic`.
 - You should always name the contact point parameter ``contact_point``.
   Otherwise fitting will not work.
-If the :ref:`geometric correction factor
+If the :ref:`geometrical correction factor
   <sec_fitting_gcfk>` :math:`k` is used, the ``contact_point`` parameter is modified
   internally before and after the fit.
 If you don't use ``contact_point``, then your fit results will be wrong when using :math:`k \ne 1`.